 Thanks to Hubert Cossard, Reagan Woolf and Jim Teal. -- Derek Redmond

-See also The DJ-5 Dispatchers for information on other two-wheel drive postal Jeeps, and The Jeep "Economy Delivery" for a larger Willys delivery van.
+See The DJ-5 Dispatchers for information on other two-wheel drive postal Jeeps, and The Jeep "Economy Delivery" for a larger Willys delivery van.

 Return to Siblings of the CJ-3B on CJ3B.info.